MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/create-new-module.md

     c:\repos\MyEcommerceSite\yarn start
     ```

-2. Open the following URL in a web browser to view the module: `https://localhost:4000/modules?type=productFeature`.
-Note the module name in the **"type=MODULE\_NAME"** query string parameter.
+2. In a web browser, open the following URL to view the module: `https://localhost:4000/modules?type=productFeature`.
+Notice the module name in the **type=MODULE\_NAME** query string parameter.

 ![Module preview](media/create-new-module.png)